sharptools-io/SharpTools_custom_tile_poc/Google Map Demo/README.md

     * Select "HTML" as Type
     * Add three "Settings" with "string" type
         * avatarUrl (the map maker image to be displaed in the map)
-        * heToken (Hubitat Maker API token created in the previous step)
+        * heToken (The Access Token in any of the Maker API example urls created in the previous step)
         * googleApiKey (Google Map API created in the first step)
     ![settings](/Google%20Map%20Demo/assets/tile_settings.png)
     * Set default dimensons to 2x2